Kunalkrsingh-10/Foody-zone/README.md

 This is a full-stack web application for searching and filtering food items.
 The frontend is built with **React** and styled with **Styled Components**, while the backend is powered by **Node.js**.
 The app allows users to search for food items, filter them by meal type (e.g., breakfast, lunch, dinner), and view details about each food item.

-> **Note**: Replace the image path `./frontend/public/app-screenshot.png` with the correct path to your screenshot or any image.

 ## Features

 - **Frontend**: